Working with farmers

 BSI PAS110 is a voluntary national quality specification for biofertiliser, made available to AD operators throughout England, Wales and Scotland from February 2010, and forms part of the Anaerobic Digestion Quality Protocol.
 Biogen’s own environmental experts worked with BSI, WRAP and the Renewable Energy Association (REA) to develop the national specification BSI PAS110, on which the protocol is based.

 Digestate from a BSI PAS110 accredited AD plant is classified as a product rather than a waste.
 Digestate spreading is not subject to waste management controls which greatly simplifies the marketing and spreading of the biofertiliser and eliminates waste management control costs.

 WRAP organics specialist Nina Sweet said: “The introduction of BSI PAS 110 is a fundamental step in helping to develop sustainable markets for biofertilisers.
 Making it easier for farmers to use biofertiliser will increase demand within the agricultural community for fertilising and soil conditioning products derived from waste material.”

-Biogen’s AD plants in Bedfordshire, Northamptonshire, Hertfordshire, Caernarfon, Denbighshire and Rhondda Cynon Taf are all certified to the BSI PAS 110 standard.
+Biogen’s AD plants in Bedfordshire, Northamptonshire, Hertfordshire, Warwickshire, Caernarfon, Denbighshire and Rhondda Cynon Taf are all certified to the BSI PAS 110 standard.